 Sam Tergek (Ambassador) Sam’s athletic journey began as a cyclist.
-Having completed several century rides and grand fondos he was looking for a new challenge and his triathlon chapter began.
+Having completed several century rides and Grand Fondos he was looking for a new challenge and his triathlon chapter began.
 He joined Empire Tri Club and his first race was a brutally cold Mighty Man Montauk sprint race.
 Even that chilly experience could not diminish his new love for the sport.
-In the years since, Sam has successfully completed many Sprint and Olympic distance tris, five Half Ironman races, five Marathons and countless training races.
-He is currently training for his first full Ironman this September.
+In the years since, Sam has successfully completed many Sprint and Olympic distance tris, 10 Half Ironman races, 7 Marathons, an Ironman and countless training races.
+Sam is currently training for the 2021 IMMD.
+He is a certified USAT level 1 triathlon coach and soon to be Ironman coach.
 Sam always goes out of his way to help team members and we can all count on his infectious smile and sense of humor to motivate us through difficult workouts.

 Jimmy Fernandez (Ambassador) is living his life to the fullest after suffering from fibromyalgia and lower back pain for many years.
 Fibromyalgia is a condition which left him in joint and muscle pain.
 The turning point was when he started practicing yoga regularly.
 This gave him the confidence to try other activities without fear of injuring himself.
 In 2017, he caught the competitive bug which led to the completion of 5 triathlons within 6 weeks.
 Jimmy’s second act of the season highlights his first two marathons within two weeks of each other.
 In 2018, he competed in two Ironman 70.3 events and 4 marathons.
 In 2019, he is poised to race in his first 100 mile ultramarathon.
 To cap off the year he will compete in his first full 140.6 Ironman.
 His lifestyle has changed 360 degrees and he credits triathlon, marathon, and healthy eating habits for enabling him to live a life with minimal pain.
 He hopes to inspire others to find their path to optimal health.